Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Pass the beef.

-They're a scratch marks from inside the coffin.
+There are scratch marks from inside the coffin.

-They're a scratch marks from inside the coffin.
+There are scratch marks from inside the coffin.

 My goodness.

-And finally, I would love to thank, I'm not that I want this to end.
+And finally, I would love to thank,

 This fruit has a stone.

-So what are we really capable of that one?
+So what will you recap that one?

 This fruit has a stone.